andrewcbuensalida/formik-yup-form/README.md

     git difftool origin/staging
 to see the diff of what others have done to make sure there's no conflict, then
     git rebase origin/staging
-this is to make sure the changes made by other developers that are in remote staging get merged into your local feature branch, but without the extra merge commit because it's rebase, not merge.
+this is to make sure the changes made by other developers that are in remote staging get merged into your local feature branch, but without the extra merge commit because it's rebase, not merge. if there still is a conflict,
+    git rebase --abort

 If you're fairly certain there will be no conflict and you want to save time, skip the difftool and do this
     git pull --rebase origin staging